Ponta Grossa: Hydrography

 The main drainage basin that covers Ponta Grossa is the Tibagi River (original indigenous denotation "Tibaji"), tributary of the Paranapanema River in a hierarchy with the Paraná River.
 Tibagi covers 6.5% of the entire area of the municipality, its tributaries are the Pitangui River which in its margin is subdivided into: Verde, Cará-Cará and Botuquara known in the city.
 There are no major watercourses on the left bank.
 The municipality also has the source of the Ribeira River within the Campos Gerais Park in a depression with altitude much smaller than the urban area and it is found in the 1st Planalto (Plateau of Curitiba).

 The area is considered well irrigated even if it has relatively small basins outside the Tibagi River that covers the whole region.
 With the retention of moisture has its rapid displacement to the main water flows.
 Some of the region's rivers are affected by structural controls.
 Many times it accompanies faults, fractures and dikes in the direction of the Arch of Ponta Grossa (NW-SE).
 In addition the route of these rivers accompanies a high altimetric gradient that favors the construction of hydroelectric power plants, so much that some barrages are in functioning as in the Pitangui River.
 The drainage pattern normally found is radial.

 Pitangui River, one of the most important rivers of the municipality was dammed in 1939 originating the Dam of the Alagados.
 The same is responsible for the water supply in the city, also by the direct capture of the river.
 There are, however, problems associated with aggradation and eutrophication.
 The presence of agriculture, industrial effluents and vehicular traffic instead of the riparian forest affects the chemistry of water with levels of chlorides, phosphors and alkaline.

 In all there are 12 drainage basins in the municipality.
 They are: Ronda, Olarias, Pilão de Pedra, Lajeado Grande, Santa Tereza, Cará-Cará, Francelina, Santa Monica, Grande Arroyo, Taquari, Colônia Adelaide and Gertudes.
 Of these, there are four streams that are born in the urban perimeter, they were buried and channeled for greater integration of the city.
-In the past they will have historical importance, but today some watercourses are treated as "sewage" by the local population.
+Their historical importance used to be recognized, but today some watercourses are treated as "sewage" by the local population.
 Others like arroyo de Madureira had bathing status.
 With rapid urbanization and without efficient public policies, several arroyos, especially in the 1980s, were occupied by irregular housing.
 By that it aggravated the quality of the municipal air, a singular characteristic before other cities of Paraná.